Roshni009/SCT_WD_3/README.md

 # Responsive Tic_Tac_Toe Game

-This repository contains a **responsive landing page** for a restaurant, built using **HTML, CSS, and JavaScript**.
+This repository contains a **responsive game page**, built using **HTML, CSS, and JavaScript**.
 The design is fully responsive, ensuring a seamless user experience across various screen sizes, including desktops, tablets, and mobile devices.

 ## Project Overview